LaurieEgan-Carter/Python-Tools/Gmail Spam Bot/readme.md

 Once in there go to "Apps with account access" then turn on "Allow less secure apps".
 This will allow the script to log into the email and send the messages.

-Launch the "g-bomber.py" script in cmd or your own IDE.
+Launch the "g-bomber.py" script. (run "python C:\users\zed\desktop\g-bomber.py" or wherever you saved the file to in cmd or you can use your own IDE)

 Follow the prompts;